misael-diaz/game/README.md

 ./bin/game.bin
 ```

+## EPILEPSY WARNING

+The game screen will **flicker** so if you know that you or a relative has this condition
+do not play this game.
+We have yet to implement a buffer strategy to mitigate this issue.
+All in all even if you try to run this in your Linux machine the executable shouldn't
+produce images unless you are in plain console mode.
+You will have to switch to console
+mode to play this game.

 ## Game Controls

 Use the keyboard arrow keys to move the player to try to avoid collisions with the